laurbaur024/coding-quiz/README.md

 ## User Instructions

-- Click the generate password button to start.
+- Hit Start Quiz to begin.
-- Answer the prompts that pop up to generate your criteria.
+- Read the rules and the directions on the screen to begin the timed JavaScript Quiz.
-- When all prompts have been answered accurately, the password will generate in the text box on the screen based on chosen criteria from the user.
+- Enter your initials at the end to see the high scores and how you compare!

 ## Screenshot